jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/subcloud-deployment-with-local-installation-4982449058d5.rst

     The prestaging kickstart implements the following algorithm:

-    -   Verifies installation repo contains Prestaging Install Bundle
+    -   Verifies that the installation repo contains the OSTree repo.

     -   Creates the Platform Backup partition on the rootfs device if it does not already exist.